-Fifteen year partnership: Dr. Muhammad Yunus, founder Grameen Bank of Bangladesh and Nobel Peace Prize Laureate, along with Professor Warner Woodworth, global social entrepreneur and faculty emeritus, at the Marriott School, Brigham Young University.
+Twenty-five year partnership: Dr. Muhammad Yunus, founder Grameen Bank of Bangladesh and Nobel Peace Prize Laureate with Professor Warner Woodworth, global social entrepreneur and faculty emeritus at the Marriott School of Business, Brigham Young University.

 Welcome to my website!
 Thanks for being interested.
 On it you will find the various thrusts of my life’s mission, my passions, and the core of my academic, professional and humanitarian work over the years.

 Warner Woodworth’s Social Innovation Work with the Poor: Microcredit, Social Entrepreneurship, and Sustainability in Leading Global Change

 Who am I?
 My lifelong purpose is that of being a social innovator.
 Around the globe, people call me a disruptor, change agent, and sometimes renegade.
 Many refer to me as a catalyst, that is, a mover and shaker.
 I have always sought a life of authenticity, not superficiality or passivity.
 I seek to challenge society, not to conform.
 I work for transformation and social change, not business-as-usual.
 My life is one of collaborating with others to develop a sense of community, of high ethics, of deep relevance.
 I labor to build capacity among the global poor, the marginalized, those who suffer.
 My objective is greater democracy in the world, not top-down control by elites.
 My long-term dream is for a better world of peace and social justice, a place where everyone has a voice and where all can not only survive, but thrive.
 The paradigm of my work is that of empowering the world’s have-nots so they may enjoy more sustainable lives.
 I’m not a pessimist, but a realistic optimist, one who clearly seeks a better world for people; see.

 I have long argued that to change the world, we must not merely think differently, we must do different things!